dubstepfuneral/tg-weather-bot/README.md

 3. Command for user output.

 ## Deployment
-**NOTE: You have to get your own API keys from BotFather (Telegram) and OpenWeatherMap, about that a bit later**

 1. Clone the main branch to your local PC.
 2. Create a telegram bot with BotFather in Telegram, get an API key